abdelhakim96/Wind-Turbine-Inspection/README.md

 /home/airlab/Desktop/orth_circ.png

-This repository contains the simulation files for the autonomous wind turbine inspection project.
+This repository contains the code and simulation files for the autonomous wind turbine inspection project.
 For this purpose, a time optimal path planner and a Visual tracking MPC is developed.
 Link to paper:

 Installation instructions:
  Install [Ubuntu 18.04](https://releases.ubuntu.com/18.04/)  and [ROS melodic](http://wiki.ros.org/melodic/Installation/Ubuntu)